aDecoy/rust-workshop/docs/docs/module1/4_package_management.md

 3. **Installing dependencies** - When you run `cargo build` or `cargo run` for the first time, Cargo automatically downloads and compiles your dependencies.

-Cargo is more than just a package manager - it's a complete build system.
+Cargo is more than a package manager - it's a complete build system.
 It handles compiling your code, running tests, generating documentation, and more.
 As a .NET developer, you can think of it as combining the functionality of `dotnet`, NuGet, and MSBuild into a single tool.